-The Director of Finance shall establish a system of written internal controls to regulate the City's investment activities, including the activities of any subordinate officials acting on behalf of the City.
+The Finance Director shall establish a system of written internal controls to regulate the City's investment activities, including the activities of any subordinate officials acting on behalf of the City.

 The investment portfolio and all related transactions shall be reviewed and balanced to the appropriate general ledger accounts by Department of Finance Staff on a monthly basis.